-In 2014, the State Legislature passed the Sustainable Groundwater Management Act (SGMA) that fundamentally changes how groundwater is managed in the state.
+In 2014, the state Legislature passed the Sustainable Groundwater Management Act (SGMA) that fundamentally changes how groundwater is managed in the state.
 This legislative act requires the formation of Groundwater Sustainability Agencies (GSAs) responsible for preparing and implementing a Groundwater Sustainability Plan (GSP or Plan) for all high- and medium-priority groundwater basins in California.
 The Corning Subbasin (Subbasin) is a high-priority basin required to submit a GSA-adopted GSP to the California Department of Water Resources (DWR) by January 31, 2022.
-This document fulfills the requirements of SGMA and GSP Regulations developed by DWR.
-The GSAs will implement this Plan to achieve groundwater sustainability within the 20-year planning and 50-year implementation horizon.
-The Subbasin location and the GSAs that formed within the Glenn and Tehama County portions of the Subbasin are shown on Figure ES-1.
+On October 26, 2023, the GSAs received a letter from DWR documenting the incomplete determination of the GSP submitted for the Subbasin in January 2022.
+The letter described deficiencies identified by DWR and indicated that the GSAs would have the opportunity to perform corrective actions to address the noted deficiencies within a 180-day period concluding on April 23, 2024.
+The determination letter is in Appendix 1-DIn 2024, the GSAs revised the GSP through a collaborative process to address the identified deficiencies.
+Following coordination meetings and public outreach, significant revisions to the GSP have been made including: